-In the past 4 years, CRC’s agreements with banks have resulted in more than $30 billion invested in California communities.
+In the past 5 years, CRC’s agreements with banks have resulted in $40 billion invested in California communities.

 CRC’s approach to bank advocacy is based on clear and transparent research, analysis, and public benchmarks that are accountable to communities of color and low-income communities.
 These agreements with banks were negotiated with communities and community members at the table and resulted in commitments of between 10-20% of California deposits to be reinvested in local communities.

 Our work with banks is guided by the Community Reinvestment Act.
 This infographic shows how communities use CRA to keep banks accountable and investing in their neighborhoods.